CaffeinatedFunctionality/fpp-photobooth/README.md

-# fpp-plugin-Template
+# fpp-photobooth
-Template plugin for FPP Plugin developers
+Photobooth plugin for FPP